Samuel Hamilton Walker: Death

 On October 9, 1847, Walker was killed by a rifle bullet while leading a cavalry charge at the Battle of Huamantla.

-Walker had received a pair of his Walker pistols (#1009 and #1010) before his death.
+Walker had received a pair of his Walker pistols (serial numbers 1009 and 1010) before his death.

 The following year, his remains were moved to San Antonio.
-On April 21, 1856, as part of the 20th anniversary of the Battle of San Jacinto, Walker was reburied in the Odd Fellows' Cemetery at San Antonio, along with Capt Robert Gillespie, a fellow veteran who was killed in action during the Mexican-American War.
+On April 21, 1856, as part of the 20th anniversary of the Battle of San Jacinto, Walker was reburied in the Odd Fellows' Cemetery at San Antonio, along with Captain Robert Gillespie, a fellow veteran who was killed in action during the Mexican-American War.

 Walker County, Texas, was renamed for him after its original namesake, Robert J. Walker (no relation), sided with the Union during the Civil War.